Utilities API

 • weights (torch.Tensor) – SOM weights [row_neurons, col_neurons, num_features]

-• distance_fn (callable) – Function to compute distances between data and weights
+• distance_fn (Callable) – Function to compute distances between data and weights

 Returns: